cloudfoundry-community/splunk-firehose-nozzle/README.md

 specifying correct "--boltdb-path" flag or "BOLTDB_PATH" environment variable.

 #### Index routing
-If end users would like to route logs to different Splunk indexes according to some rules, say route application logs to different Splunk indexes according to app ID/name, or space ID/name, org ID/name for better ACL and data retention control in Splunk.
-End users can configure props.conf and transforms.conf on Splunk indexers or Splunk Heavy Forwarders if there are Heavery Forwarders deployed.
+Index routing is a feature that can be used to send different Cloud Foundry logs to different indexes for better ACL and data retention control in Splunk.
+Logs can be routed using fields such as app ID/name, space ID/name or org ID/name.
+Users can configure the Splunk configuration files props.conf and transforms.conf on Splunk indexers or Splunk Heavy Forwarders if deployed.

-The following is one example of how to route application ID `95930b4e-c16c-478e-8ded-5c6e9c5981f8` to Splunk `prod` index.
+The following is an example of how to route application ID `95930b4e-c16c-478e-8ded-5c6e9c5981f8` to a Splunk `prod` index.

 $SPLUNK_HOME/etc/system/local/props.conf